qbalsdon/qbalsdon.github.io/docs/_posts/2022-03-16-dev-interview.markdown

 <i>Q: Can you tell me about the Android Activity lifecycle?</i><br/>
 A: I know onPause, onResume, onCreate and onDestroy, I know that's not everything, but these are what I focus on in my day-to-day<br/>
 <i>Q: You're missing onStart and onStop</i><br/>
 A: Oh, thanks, yeah I knew there was more - normally I would look that up on the documentation before using it anyway.
 Well, since you bring it up, <b>how does your app</b> use onStart and onStop?
 How often does the need to consider that option arise?
-Are developers required to know this in detail off by heart, and if so, doesn't that lead to mistakes?
+Are developers required to know this in detail off by heart, and if so, doesn't that lead to mistakes? <i>(This is a great question, because the <a href="https://developer.android.com/guide/components/activities/activity-lifecycle#onstart">official documentation</a> does not state how onStart() should be used by developers...)</i>
 <br/><br/>
 Perhaps the flurry of questions might be bad, but you can definitely use it to open up the floor and alleviate some pressure off of yourself.
 I also recommend flipping complexity questions around.
 It's not that it's a bad question, I just happen to think that it's utility in day-to-day is fairly low, and asking a question with such potential for naval gazing gives it far too much credence in an interview.
 <br/><br/>